sergunchik/torelli/index.md

 $2 e(i) = p(v,x) + p(v,y) = p(v',z') + p(v',w')$,
 and similarly $-2 e(i) = p(v,z) + p(v,w) = p(v',x') + p(v',y')$.
-To prove the claim of Step 1 it remains to show that no other vector have two representations as a semi-sum.
+To prove the claim of Step 1 it remains to show that no other vector has two representations as a semi-sum.

 Now let us show that the first assumption implies that if for some vertices $u,u',v,v' \in V(G)$ and signs $x,y,z,w$ there is a relation